BigPay vs Wise

 Minimum & maximum amounts: Sending limits can vary by destination country.

-BigPay supports 11 different currencies for payments to 11 countries
+BigPay supports 13 different currencies for payments to 12 countries.

-Wise supports 50+ currencies, and lets you send money from Malaysia to 65 countries.
+Wise supports 50+ currencies, and lets you send money internationally to 70+ countries.

 Both BigPay and Wise offer low fees and fast international money transfers.
 With Wise, you can send money to more countries than BigPay and hold different currencies in Wise’s multi-currency account.
 Both providers are regulated by Malaysia’s central bank.